smartcontractkit/documentation/docs/Developer Reference/selecting-data-feeds.md

 Learn more about our decentralized data model at [https://chain.link/data-feeds](https://chain.link/data-feeds).

-### 🟡 Monitored and Custom Feeds
+### 🟡 Monitored

-#### Monitored Feeds

-Feeds in this category contain non-standard price feeds, custom data feeds, feeds that might be in early development, and feeds for assets going through a significant market event.

-Feeds tagged as *under review* are being monitored by the team to support the stability of the broader ecosystem.
+Feeds under the monitored category are *under review* by the team to support the stability of the broader ecosystem.
 Data feeds might be under review for the following reasons:

 - The token project or asset is in early development
 - The project is going through a market event such as a token or liquidity migration
 - The token or project is being deprecated in the market

-#### Custom Feeds
+### 🔵 Custom Feeds

 Custom Feeds are built to service a specific use case and might not be suitable for general use.
 Users must evaluate the properties of a feed to make sure it aligns with their user's intended use case.
 Contact the team if you want more detail on any specific feeds in this category.